dorcoh/blog/_posts/2017-06-19-entropy-patch.md

 }
 ```

-Added an option for printing the counts nicely (controlled by verb parameter), code is deprecated.

-When I have the counts I can compute $$ r(v) $$ and the entropy of each variable, notice I also keep a file to write output:
+When we have the counts we can use them to approximate $$ r(v) $$ and the entropy of each variable, notice I also keep a file to write output:

 ```cpp
 // file for outputting entropies